microsoft/msquic/docs/Streams.md

 ## Synchronous vs Asynchronous

 The app has the option of either processing the received data in the callback (synchronous) or queuing the work to a separate thread (asynchronous).
 If the app processes the data synchronously it must do so in a timely manner.
-Any significant delays will delay other QUIC processing (such as sending acknowledgements), which can cause protocol issues (dropped connections).
+Any significant delays will delay other QUIC processing (such as sending acknowledgments), which can cause protocol issues (dropped connections).

 If the app wants to queue the data to a separate thread, the app must return `QUIC_STATUS_PENDING` from the receive callback.
 This informs MsQuic that the app still has an outstanding reference on the buffers, and it will not modify or free them.
 Once the app is done with the buffers it must call [StreamReceiveComplete](api/StreamReceiveComplete.md).